xiaopa18/DForest_Constrast_methods/readme.md

 $$

-We are using Python 3.10 to run our Python code, and we need to have the `scikit-learn` package installed.
-We are using ` CodeBlocks 20.04 or makefile with GCC 8.1.0` to compile our C++ code, with the following compilation parameters: `-O3 -Wall -ffast-math`.
+We are using ` CodeBlocks 20.04 or makefile with GCC 8.1.0` to compile those C++ code, with the following compilation parameters: `-O3 -Wall -ffast-math`.

 - Original link ：
 - BB-Tree：https://hu.berlin/bbtree